The Complete MVP Guide for 2025: Everything Founders Need to Know

 - Complex MVP: 12-16 weeks

-If someone promises a quality MVP in 2 weeks, be skeptical.
 If your timeline is extending past 16 weeks, you're probably building too much.

 How Much Does an MVP Cost?